 Registering a trade is an important step in setting up a business in Germany.
-Whether you’re establishing a new startup, pursuing a side job or registering a small trade (Kleingewerbe), you need to obtain a trade licence first.
+Whether you’re establishing a new startup, pursuing a side job or registering a Kleingewerbe (small business/trade), you need to obtain a trade licence first.
 Read on to find out everything you need to know before you register your trade.

 - What exactly is a trade?